gundermanc/gunderscript-2/README.md

   - Launch GUNDERSCRIPT.sln solution file in Visual Studio.
   - Build.
 The gunderscript_cli.exe file is the command line executable.
     - To see intermediate script compilation steps use -l, -p, and -t.
-    - To see NanoJIT IR code and assembly output you must define CMAKE_BUILD_TYPE=Debug
+    - To see NanoJIT IR code and assembly cmd line options you must enable gunderscript_force_define_debug.
   - Other project files are Gunderscript components.

 ### Building on Linux and OS X